dhmontgomery/r-data-for-beginners/r_for_beginners.md

 (Notice how I renamed `violator_sex` to `gender` to make it easier to type.)

 Let's add a splash of color!
 Earlier we saw how adding `fill = "red"` to a geometry could change the fill of the bars.
 But we can also assign colors based on our data.
-So we're going to add `aes(fill = violator_sex, color = violator_sex)` to the inside of `geom_col()`:
+So we're going to add `aes(fill = gender, color = gender)` to the inside of `geom_col()`:

 ``` r
 ggplot(speeding %>% filter(violator_sex != "") %>% group_by(date = date(datetime), gender = violator_sex) %>% summarize(tickets = n()), aes(date, tickets)) +